 - Damages: TBI victims will suffer a number of damages such as medical bills, lost wages, lost earning capacity, pain and suffering, and disability.
 If the victim dies from the TBI, surviving relatives may be able to pursue wrongful death damages, which are similar.

-Contact Our New York Traumatic Brain Injury Attorney
+Contact Our Nassau and Suffolk County Traumatic Brain Injury Attorney

 Did you or a family member suffer a traumatic brain injury?
 Call us today to schedule your confidential consultation.